sqz-xy/gad-sdk/docs_sphinx/longform/generic-aiding-velocity-updates.rst

 The GA interface allows users to send a number of measurement updates to an OxTS INS from external devices/ sensors, including velocity estimates.
 Velocity can currently be accepted in a few different coordinate frames.

+.. _velocityaidingframes:

 Aiding Frames
 =============

 Velocity aiding can be provided to the INS in more than one coordinate frame, based on the needs of the user.

+.. _velocityaidingframesneu:

 North, East, Up frame
 ---------------------

 The NEU frame is the simplest way to provide velocity aiding to the INS, since it requires no other configuration.
 Note that this is a left-handed coordinate system.

 Velocity measurements in this frame are expected in :math:`m/s`.

+.. _velocityaidingframeslocal:

 User-defined Local frame
 ------------------------